qameta/testops-deploy-helm-chart/README.md

 Do not deploy PostgreSQL using this chart.
 Such deployment is not suitable for production.

-Here we collected some recommendations for the database sconfiguration to ensure acceptable performance: https://docs.qameta.io/allure-testops/install/database/
+Here we collected some recommendations for the database configuration to ensure acceptable performance: https://docs.qameta.io/allure-testops/install/database/

 ## values.yaml template file

-1. Download the values temlate file from this very repo.
+1. Download the values template file from this very repo.

     https://github.com/qameta/allure-testops-deploy-helm-chart/blob/main/charts/allure-testops/values.yaml